-"For the time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; and they shall turn away their ears from the truth, and shall be turned unto fables."
-2 Tim.
-4:3, 4.
+"For the time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; and they shall turn away their ears from the truth, and shall be turned unto fables." $2$ Tim. +:3, + not My soul be averaged on such a nation as this?
+A wonderful and horrible thing is committed in the land; the prophets prophesy falsely, and the priests bear rule by their means; and My people love to have it so; and what will ye do in the end thereof?"
+Jer.
+5: 29-31.

 That time has now fully come.
 The people choose pleasing fables, which do not disturb them in their sins, rather than the reproving, searching declarations of the word of God.
-They love to be deceived by the teachings of false prophets, and "say to the seers, See not; and to the prophets, Prophesy not unto us right things, speak unto us smooth things, prophesy deceits."
+They love to be deceived by the teachings of false prophets, and to "say to the seers, See not; and to the prophets.
+Prophesy not unto us right things, speak unto us smooth things, prophesy deceits."
 Isa.
 30:10.